This post may contain affiliate links. Please read our disclosure policy.

-An easy way to use up extra rhubarb, this rhubarb coffee cake is the perfect excuse to eat cake for breakfast.
+An easy and delicious way to use up extra rhubarb from the garden, this Rhubarb Coffee Cake is the perfect excuse to eat cake for breakfast.

 Rhubarb Coffee Cake